Museum of Contemporary Art Australia: Exterior

+The architectural style of the building is Stripped Classical/Art Deco.

 Former Maritime Services Board building

 The former MSB building is a six-storey, 17-bay light orange-brown stone structure in the Stripped Classicism style with Art Deco ornamentation.
 A slightly projecting central clock tower is complemented by three-bay pavilions projecting two bays at the ends of both elevations.
 Atop the roof is a modern penthouse with glass facing and a flat roof with wide eaves.
 Two modern roofs, supported by circular metallic pillars, shelter the concrete deck in front of the ground-floor windows between the entrance and the pavilions.
 The one on the south side has tables and chairs serving the museum's restaurant.
 On the west (rear) elevation, the space between the pavilions is filled in with a block of modern shop spaces in an irregularly alternating black and white pattern on the upper storeys similar to that on the museum's newer Mordant Wing.

 On the exterior, the foundation level is one course of rusticated polished pink Rob Roy granite which also forms the surround of the main entrance on the east elevation and the auxiliary entrance on the south.
-The rest of the facade is smooth dressed orange sandstone, which also forms the surround of the tertiary entrance on the north pavilion of the west facade.
+The rest of the facade is smooth-dressed orange sandstone, which also forms the surround of the tertiary entrance on the north pavilion of the west facade.

 Fenestration takes the form of triple-paned double windows separated by a continuous stone muntin in a continuous vertical recessed strip.
 On the south end of the building, the windows on the first two storeys are also continuous.
 The recessed strips and muntins end in a broad plain frieze above the fifth storey separating similar but shorter windows on the sixth storey of the main block.

 On the central clock tower, the main entrance is a recessed pair of dark bronze doors topped by a sandstone frieze depicting sailors and dockworkers.
 Above it is a transom of three small four-paned windows with stone muntins.
 Atop the entryway is a bronze plaque with "Museum of Contemporary Art".

 Above the entrance, the clock tower treatment consists of three more widely separated but otherwise similar windows rising from the third storey to the sixth and topped with a decorative pink granite facade depicting a propeller, wheel, and anchor.
 A clock set against the sandstone is above.
 The tower is topped by a narrower stage, a square cupola and three flagpoles.